The World God Only Knows: Anime

-The anime adaptation was officially announced in the issue #19 of Shogakukan's Weekly Shōnen Sunday in April 2010.
-It was announced that script writer Hideyuki Kurata, character designer Watanabe Akio, and director Shigehito Takayanagi would be working on the project.
+An anime television series adaptation was officially announced by Weekly Shōnen Sunday in April 2010.
+It was announced that script writer Hideyuki Kurata, character designer Akio Watanabe, and director Masato Takayanagi would be working on the project.
 The studio in charge of the animation was Manglobe.
 On September 18, 2010, Crunchyroll announced the anime would be streaming online on their site.
 The anime aired on TV Tokyo from October 6 to December 22, 2010, with the second season airing from April 11 to June 28, 2011.
 The third season, titled The World God Only Knows: Goddesses (神のみぞ知るセカイ 女神篇, Kami Nomi zo Shiru Sekai: Megami-Hen), aired on TV Tokyo from July 8 to September 23, 2013, and was simulcast on Crunchyroll.

 At Anime Weekend Atlanta 2011, Sentai Filmworks announced that they have licensed both seasons of the anime in North America and released the first season on DVD and Blu-ray Disc in January 2012.